doctorfree/MusicPlayerPlus/README.md

 There are four terminal profiles in two terminal emulators used by MusicPlayerPlus.
-The `gnome-terminal` emulator and the `tilix` terminal emulator each have two custom profiles created during `mpcinit` initialization.
+The `gnome-terminal` emulator and the `tilix` terminal emulator each have two custom profiles created during `mppinit` initialization.
 These profiles are named "MusicPlayer" and "Visualizer".

 The custom MusicPlayerPlus terminal profiles are used to provide font sizes